blobb999/DiskSpeedMonitor/README.txt

 ctypes

 Known Issue:
-psutils cant determ drive letters and volume labels of encrypted and mounted drives.
+psutils & wmi cant determ drive letters and volume labels of encrypted and mounted drives.
 Finding a workarround is in progress...
 1. pyveracrypt discontinued.
 2. no volume label with cmd "wmic logicaldisk get deviceid, volumename, description"
 3. no volume label with module subprocess